Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Perverse differential graded algebras

-Denote by $\ch(\hat{\cP}_n)$ the category of chain complexes, $\Z$-graded, formed of perverse graded vector spaces provided with a differential; we call them \emph{perverse chain complexes.} A \emph{perverse chain map} is a perverse linear map compatible with the differentials.
-The projective elements are the perverse chain complexes formed of projective perverse vector spaces, $A$, so that each perverse chain map, $A\to B$, into an exact complex is chain homotopic to zero.
-In particular, bounded below perverse chain complexes formed of projective perverse vector spaces are projective.
+A \emph{perverse chain complex} is a functor from $\hat{\cP}^n$ in the category of chain complexes.
+A \emph{perverse chain map} is a perverse linear map compatible with the differentials.
+We denote by $\ch(\hat{\cP}^n)$ the associated category.

+The projective objects of $\ch(\hat{\cP}^n)$ are the perverse chain complexes, $A_{\bullet}$, formed of perverse projective vector spaces and such that each perverse chain map into an acyclic complex, $A_{\bullet}\to B_{\bullet}$, is chain homotopic to zero, (\cite[Section~3]{MR2544388}).